9cco/RainmeterSkinYennefer/README.md

 #### Vulnerabilities

-Parses the CVE vulnerability API for the latest vulnerabilities that have a CVSS score that is sufficiently high.
+Parses the CVE vulnerability API hosted by [NIST](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology) at `https://services.nvd.nist.gov/rest/json/cves/1.0/` for the last modified vulnerabilities that have a CVSSv3 rating of *"Critical"*.
 Displays these in a list with dates the vulnerabilities were published, their CVE IDs and the CVSS score.
-If you click on them you are taken to the NVD-website for the specified vulnerability.
+If you click on them you are taken to the [NIST NVD-website](https://nvd.nist.gov/) for the specified vulnerability.

 #### Weather